Jucaso/chatbot_frontend/README.md

 ![img_2](https://github.com/Jucaso/chatbot_frontend/assets/66447945/3cabe654-cbd7-4c55-9345-04662b198b76)

 It is important to note that the application is in Spanish language.
+Additionally, if you want to check the backend side, here is it: https://github.com/Jucaso/chatbot_backend